dlanza1/ExDeMon/doc/developers-guide.md

 This component is meant to consume metrics from a source and generate an stream of metrics.

+If the source consume event as JSON, it is encouraged the usage of a common parser: ch.cern.spark.json.JSONObjectToMetricParser.

 Externally developed sources must extend ch.cern.spark.metrics.source.MetricsSource.

 ### Metric analysis